ec-jrc/cbm/docs/dev_contributing.md

 <!--
 ### Checklist

-Please use the following checklist to make sure that your contribution is well prepared for merging into the main CbM repository:
+Use the following checklist to make sure that your contribution is well prepared for merging into the main CbM repository:

 1. Source code adheres to the coding conventions described in [CbM Style Guide](https://jrc-cbm.readthedocs.io/en/latest/dev_style_guide.html).